earthly/website/blog/_posts/2024-01-30-showboaters.md

 }
 ~~~

-There are some redudancies in the first, and because of that its possible to have errors.
-The boilerplate parts of code, you do learn to skim over, but those parts can have bugs and hence the error in the first version.
-The slightly shorter expression based code has less room for error.
+There are some redundancies in the first, and because of that, it's possible to have errors.
+You do learn to skim over the boilerplate parts of code, but those parts can have bugs, hence the error in the first version.
+The slightly shorter expression-based code has less room for error.

 I'm not a C++ programmer, but C++'s `constexpr` seems like another great example.
 Doing things at compile time previously involved templates, but now you can use `constexpr`: